magpie-ea/magpie-v3-docs/docs/01_designing_experiments/05_mouse_tracking.md

 After the trial you can retrieve the tracking data using [`$magpie.mousetracking.getMouseTrack`](https://magpie-reference.netlify.app/#Mousetracking+getMouseTrack).

-For convenience you can also use [`<MousetrackingStart>`](https://magpie-reference.netlify.app/#mousetrackingstart) in your custom screens to start a new mouse track.
+For convenience you can also use [`<MousetrackingStart>`](https://magpie-reference.netlify.app/#mousetrackingstart) in your custom screens to start a new mouse track once the component is rendered (it is invisible).